 The process of removing the BFID from the user file inode and soft-deleting all associated database entries.

 VOL records

-The volume (VOL) records in the tape MSP/LS database that contain information about each tape volume that exists in the pool of tapes used by the tape MSP/LS.
+The volume (VOL) records in the library server (LS) database that contain information about each tape volume that exists in the pool of tapes used by the LS.

 volume group